Living On Campus

 5. Approval of the assistance animal must be granted by the Western Wyoming Community College ADA Specialist.

-6. Students who are approved to have an assistance animal in the residence halls must sign and comply with the “Western Wyoming Community College Housing Service/Assistance Animal Comprehension Document”.
+6. Students who are approved to have an assistance animal in housing must sign and comply with the “Western Wyoming Community College Housing Service/Assistance Animal Comprehension Document”.

 Social Media